min2ha/ukwa-site/content/target/43362/index.en.md

   "subject": "EU Referendum"
 }

-# Geopoltical futures: Brexit and the Ongoing Saga of the EU

 Article concerning the UK-EU agreement deal negociated by David Cameron with the EU and its impact on the EU referendum.